vaadewoyin/llm-study/README.md

-# mini-llm-lab
-For llm practice based on the book build llm from scratch and its repo
+For documenting my llm study...